-Creating the right product, for the user and for the owner, in the most efficient way.
+Creating the right product, for the user and the owner, in the most efficient way.
 I’ve seen it many times when the decision-makers try to take shortcuts or save money, and eventually, you see that no time nor money was saved.
-The challenge is to convey the message and convince the management of the efficiency and value of UX design.
+The challenge is to convey the message and convince the management of UX design's efficiency and value.

 How do you solve problems?
 Important to Omnis to relate to the customer’s business goals – so, how do you do that?

 We always try to put ourselves in other people's shoes.
-Sometimes it’s the client’s shoes, sometimes it’s their users’ shoes.
-This way we can see things and learn from different perspectives.
+Sometimes it’s the client’s shoes; sometimes, it’s their users’ shoes.
+This way, we can see things and learn from different perspectives.
 If we address a client’s business goal, first we investigate if this should be a goal in the first place.
 Perhaps they are going in the wrong direction.
 Then we try different courses of action.
 We see it as a holistic process.
-We try to understand whether this goal can be reached using a new feature in the product, or maybe to improve a man existing one.
+We try to understand whether this goal can be reached using a new feature in the product or improving an existing one.
 It could be a marketing issue or even a problem that is projected from a totally different issue.

 We always try to put ourselves in other people's shoes

 Tell us about your most successful UX design project you designed for Omnis